appfolio/destiny_app/README.md

 When running in production you will need to set the following environment variables.

-- HOST (Host and port for confirmation email links to point to)
 - PORT
 - SECRET_KEY (Can be generated with `rake secret`)
 - PEPPER